PacoVu/engagevoice-sdk-wrapper-node/README.md

 *Parameters:*
 * username: username of a user in Legacy service or in RingCentral Office service.
 * password: password of a user in Legacy service or in RingCentral Office service.
-* extensionNumber: the extension number if `username` is a RingCentral company main number.
+* extensionNumber: an extension number of a user.
+To be used if the `username` is a RingCentral company main number.

 *Response:*